-From the MVNO Republic Wireless, the Relay is sort of like a speakerphone walkie-talkie.
+From the MVNO Republic Wireless, the Relay is more like a speakerphone walkie-talkie than a true phone.
 It’s also a GPS tracker and will allow your kids to call you or approved friends and family, but there’s no way for kids to add new numbers without parental involvement.
 There’s even a basic feature for listening to MP3s.
 The Republic Wireless Relay is an even $50 at Target, though it requires a $10 a month plan from Republic Wireless.

 2. Motorola Moto E